Andrew James Enforcement Bailiffs Debt – Should You Pay?

 For free and impartial money advice and guidance, visit MoneyHelper, to help you make the most of your money.

 Are you fed up being chased by Andrew James Bailiffs Debt Collectors?
-Do you owe money but you can’t afford to repay it?
-Perhaps you are being asked to pay back debt that you don’t owe or have already paid?
-Are Andrew James Bailiffs Debt Collectors threatening to take you to court?
+Do you owe have debt but you can’t afford to pay it back?
+Perhaps you are being told to pay back debt that does not belong to you or you have already paid back?
+Are Andrew James Bailiffs Debt Collectors threatening you with court action?
 If any of these sound familiar, this is the article for you.

 Who are Andrew James Bailiffs Debt Collectors?

 Andrew James specialises in collections, such as commercial debt recovery and magistrates’ fines enforcement.
-The company is based in the UK and has more than 10 years’ experience in the industry.
+The company is based in the UK and has more than 10 years of experience in the industry.

 Read what to do if you can’t pay back your debt.

-What is the reason for the contact by Andrew James Bailiffs Debt Collectors?
+What is the purpose of the contact from Andrew James Bailiffs Debt Collectors?

 The way the business model works for companies like Andrew James Bailiffs Debt Collectors is that they buy the debt at a low rate, often as little as 20% of the total value of the loan, which means they make a profit when they collect payments.
 There is often no sympathy involved when they attempt to collect the money.
 You owe it, and they have every right to collect it – is pretty much the attitude debt collectors have.
 Don’t be surprised if they fail to show any sympathy for your situation, this is not at all unusual!
 They should not threaten or harass you, and if they do, help is at hand.

 If you are unsure if this is your debt, it is important to establish where it originated.
 You may recognise it, but think you paid it off already, in which case, you should ask for confirmation.
 It may be the case that the cost is much higher than you expected, and this is because there are probably charges and interest added to the original value.